avyfain/avyfain.github.io/book_pipe.md

     - title: 36 Arguments for the Existence of God
       author: Rebecca Goldstein
       author_last: Goldstein
       genre: Fiction
+    - title: One Day in the Life of Ivan Denisovich
+      author: Aleksandr Solzhenitsyn
+      author_last: Solzhenitsyn
+      genre: Fiction
     - title: In The First Circle
       author: Aleksandr Solzhenitsyn